-• One-week induction programme for orientation and introducing study skills in Year 1.

-- Student handbooks providing an overview of the curriculum and student support, module/System student guides, virtual learning environment - Extensive library facilities, with electronic access from distant sites.
-The Academic Skills service is based within the Library and can provide one to one support, workshops around revision technique and effective study planning. - Staff-student ratio for teaching is very good and includes small-group teaching. - Clinical skills laboratory, with whole-body simulator and dedicated teaching staff - Close collaboration between the Medical School and the hospital clinical sites

-• Each student is allocated a MedPro supervisor to nurture the development of personal and professional attitudes and values in all years.

-- Students are able to access academic Senior Tutors where they require additional academic monitoring and support. - Pastoral support is available via Student Academic and Pastoral Support Officers.

-• Access to central QMUL Wellbeing Services: Wellbeing Advisors, Mental Health Advisors, Counselling, Visa Advice, Financial Support and Disability & Dyslexia support.

-- Dedicated IT laboratories and multi-media anatomy Learning Centre - Active Student-Staff Committees - Resit remediation support over summer. - Ad hoc workshops and wellbeing events, run by a combination of student support officers and academic staff.

-• Mindfulness and meditation skills with VR headset project.
+- One-week induction programme for orientation and introducing study skills in Year 1. - Student handbooks providing an overview of the curriculum and student support, module/System student guides, virtual learning environment - Extensive library facilities, with electronic access from distant sites.
+The Academic Skills service is based within the Library and can provide one to one support, workshops around revision technique and effective study planning. - Staff-student ratio for teaching is very good and includes small-group teaching. - · Clinical skills laboratory, with whole-body simulator and dedicated teaching staff - Close collaboration between the Medical School and the hospital clinical sites - Each student is allocated a MedPro supervisor to nurture the development of personal and professional attitudes and values in years 1, 2, 4 and 5. - Students are able to access academic Senior Tutors where they require additional academic monitoring and support. - Pastoral support is available via Student Support Officers. - Access to central QMUL Wellbeing Services: Wellbeing Advisors, Mental Health Advisors, Counselling, Visa Advice, Financial Support and Disability & Dyslexia support. - Dedicated IT laboratories and multi-media anatomy Learning Centre - Pathology Museums with unique and extensive collections - Active Student-Staff Committees - Resit remediation support over summer. - Ad hoc workshops and wellbeing events, run by a combination of SSOs and academic staff. - Mindfulness and meditation skills with VR headset project.